 Click on the questions below for answers to the most popular Clearing questions.
-If you require any further information please get in touch via the Clearing Hotline 0800 121 40 80 (Freephone) or use the Live Chat function.
+For further information please get in touch via the Clearing Hotline: 0800 121 40 80.

 What is Clearing?